Saliva (album)

 Saliva is the debut studio album by American nu-metal band Saliva.
-The album was recorded in the summer of 1997 at Rockingchair Recording Studios in Memphis, Tennessee and released on Rockingchair Records on August 26, 1997.
+The album was recorded during several sessions between January and July 1997 at Rockingchair Recording Studios in Memphis, Tennessee, and released on Rockingchair Records on August 26, 1997.
+It is their only album to feature original drummer Todd Poole, who would leave in 1999 and was replaced by Paul Crosby.

 Re-Issue (2003)

 Following the major record label success of the band, after the release of Every Six Seconds (2001) and Back Into Your System (2002), Rockingchair Records made a manufacturing and distribution deal with Diamond Productions and RED Distribution imprint RUMM (RED Urban Music Marketing).
 The re-issue came out in 2003 with identical audio content but featured updated artwork.
 The front cover was completely redesigned and features a woman's face with her eyes closed, playing off the artwork of Every Six Seconds.
 The CD face was also altered from an all-black background on the original to a crackled texture on the re-issue.
 The booklet and back cover remained mostly identical with few exceptions; a different font was used for the text, the alignment was improved, the contact information was changed and there is a slight color shade difference: while the original issue had a more blue-ish gray tone, the re-issue has a more green-ish gray tone.
 The re-issue version's artwork was also designed and updated by Brandon Seavers, who had by this time bought out the multi-media company Audio MasterWorks with Mark Yoshida and renamed it AudioGraphic MasterWorks.